Torps96/Emerald-DAO-Shard-Tokenomics/README.md

     * Regular Emerald = 25 $Shard weekly
     * $Shard distributed = 406,250 (3.125% Supply)

-There is an early access period in the distribution to reward the early members of the DAO.
+There is an early access period in the distribution to reward the earliest investors of the DAO.

 *We will let the community decide what happens with any unclaimed $Shards.
 For example, burn them, use for giveaways or send them to the community wallet.*